-Positioning is very important for router speed and signal and is usually unnoticed.
+Positioning is vital for router speed and signal and is usually unnoticed.
 Once you place the router in a corner, it would weaken the signal you get on your device.

 It’s better to position your router where it’s easy to access.
 You must place your router on a high platform to increase its coverage and centralize it in order to make it available to the approved devices.

-Meanwhile, obstacles like concrete or metal box interfere with WLAN signals.
+Obstacles like concrete or metal boxes interfere with WLAN signals.
 You’ll have to be sure that signals aren’t blocked by these big and thick objects.

-- Also Read:- How to Speed up android phone?
+- Also Read:- How to Speed up the android phone?

 This will have an effect on the performance of the WLAN channel.
 Hence, if your WLAN speed is faster when people exit the channel, that’s a sign that it’s the traffic.

 The standard frequency for the WLAN channel is 2.4 GHz and 5GHz.
 The availability of only one channel on your router will cause congestion and have an effect on the performance.